daronphang/programming-resources/architectures/data-systems/replication/replication.md

 ### Synchronous replication

 Synchronous replication ensures tight consistency between replicas.
 The key idea is that an update is performed at all copies as a single atomic operation, or transaction.
 Unfortunately, implementing atomicity involving many replicas that may be widely dispersed across a large-scale network is inherently difficult when operations are also required to complete quickly.
+Moreover, data is made unavailable until the process is completed.

 ### Asynchronous replication

 To avoid global synchronizations, a method is to relax the consistency constraints in order to gain performance.
 The price paid is that copies may not always be the same everywhere.

+This is also known as **optimistic replication**, where changes are allowed to propagate to replicas in the background, and concurrent, disconnected work is tolerated.
+The challenge with this approach is that it can lead to conflicting changes which must be detected and resolved.
+This process of conflict resolution introduces two problems:

+- When to resolve them
+- Who resolves them

 ## Choosing a replication strategy